 Introduction [editor: Ashiq]

-The goal of this project is to build fault management and maintenance framework for high availability of Network Services on top of virtualized infrastructure.
-The key feature is immediate notification of unavailability of virtualized resources from VIM, to process recovery of VNFs on them.
-Requirement survey and development of missing feature in NFVI and VIM are in scope of this project to fulfil requirements for fault management and maintenance in NFV.
+The goal of this project is to build a fault management and maintenance framework supporting Network Services on top of virtualized infrastructure.
+The key feature is immediate notification of unavailability of virtualized resources from VIM, to support the recovery of VNFs running on them.
+Requirement survey and development of missing features in NFVI and VIM are in scope of this project in order to fulfil requirements for fault management and maintenance in NFV.

-The purpose of this requirement project is to clarify the necessary features of NFVI fault management and maintenance, identify missing features in current OpenSource implementation, provide implementation guideline in relevant upstream project to realize those missing features and define the VIM northbound interfaces necessary to perform the task of NFVI fault management and maintenance in ETSI NFV context.[1]
+The purpose of this requirement project is to clarify the necessary features of NFVI fault management and maintenance, identify missing features in the current OpenSource implementation, provide implementation guideline in relevant upstream project to realize those missing features, and define the VIM northbound interfaces necessary to perform the task of NFVI fault management and maintenance in ETSI NFV context [1].

 Problem description

-Virtualised Infrastructure Manager (VIM) e.g. OpenStack cannot detect certain Network Functions Virtualisation Infrastructure (NFVI) i.e. Resource Pool faults, which is necessary to detect and notify in order to ensure the proper functioning of EPC VNFs e.g. MME, S/P-GW.
+A Virtualised Infrastructure Manager (VIM), e.g. OpenStack, cannot detect certain Network Functions Virtualisation Infrastructure (NFVI) faults, i.e. Resource Pool faults.
+This feature is necessary to detect the faults and notify the Consumer in order to ensure the proper functioning of EPC VNFs like MME and S/P-GW.

-EPC VNFs are often in ACT-SBY configuration and need to switch to SBY as soon as relevant faults are detected
+EPC VNFs are often in active standby (ACT-SBY) configuration and need to switch to SBY mode as soon as relevant faults are detected in the active (ACT) VNF.

-NFVI encompasses Physical Machines, Hypervisors, Storage and Network elements
+NFVI encompasses all elements building up the environment in which VNFs are deployed, e.g., Physical Machines, Hypervisors, Storage, and Network elements.

-In addition, VIM e.g. OpenStack needs to receive maintenance instruction from the operator/administrator
+In addition, VIM, e.g. OpenStack, needs to receive maintenance instructions from the Consumer, i.e. the operator/administrator of the VNF.

-Empty certain Physical Machines (PMs) so that maintenance works could be performed
+Change the state of certain Physical Machines (PMs), e.g. empty the PM, so that maintenance work can be performed at these machines.

-Note: Although fault management and maintenance are different operations in NFV, both are considered as part of this project as –except of the trigger- they share a very similar work and message flow.
+Note: Although fault management and maintenance are different operations in NFV, both are considered as part of this project as –except for the trigger- they share a very similar work and message flow.
+Hence, from implementation perspective, these two are kept together in the Doctor project because of this high degree of similarity.

 Features